danielpj17/ainance/ALWAYS_ON_SETUP.md

   - Executes trading loop for each user
   - Updates last_run timestamp
   - Keeps the bot running continuously
+- **IMPORTANT**: This endpoint must be called frequently (every 2-5 minutes) during market hours to ensure bots keep running.
+The daily cron alone is not sufficient - if a bot stops during trading hours, it won't restart until the next day without the health check.

 ### 3. Client-Side Health Check
 - **Frequency**: Every 60 seconds (when page is open)
 - **Purpose**: Calls health check endpoint to keep bot running
 - **Limitation**: Only works when someone has the page open

-## Keeping Bot Running When Page is Closed
+## Keeping Bot Running When Page is Closed (REQUIRED)

-Since Vercel Hobby plan only allows daily cron jobs, you have two options:
+**CRITICAL**: The daily cron job only runs once per day at market open.
+If your bot stops during trading hours (due to server restart, error, etc.), it will NOT automatically restart until the next day's cron run.

+**You MUST set up one of the following options to ensure continuous operation:**

 ### Option A: Use External Cron Service (Recommended)